sqreen/devise_sqreener/README.md

-# devise\_sqreener
+# devise_sqreener

 Not everyone who signs up for your app wants to use your service.
-Wouldn’t it be nice if there was an easy way to automatically block abusers?
-This project adds the ability to block or flag potentially malicious users of your Rails app to the Devise user authentication module.
+Wouldn’t it be nice if there was an easy way to automatically block abusers? `devise_sqreener` is a [Devise](https://github.com/plataformatec/devise) extension that adds the ability to block or flag potentially malicious users of your Rails app.

 Whenever a new user signs up or signs in, their IP address and email address are compared against Sqreen's extensive database of bad apples; you get back a chunk of actionable metadata on those addresses that can be used to set user policies.
 You can, for example: